 \section{Abstract}

 Consider the following process on a network: Each agent initially holds either opinion \emph{blue} or \emph{red}; then, in each round, each agent looks at two random neighbors and, if the two have the same opinion, the agent adopts it.
 This process is known as the \emph{2-Choices} dynamics and is arguably the most basic non-trivial \emph{opinion dynamics} modeling voting behavior on social networks.
-Despite its apparent simplicity, 2-Choices has been analytically characterized only on networks with a strong expansion property -- under assumptions on the initial configuration that establish it as a fast \emph{majority consensus} protocol.
+Despite its apparent simplicity, 2-Choices has been analytically characterized only on restricted network classes---under assumptions on the initial configuration that establish it as a fast \emph{majority consensus} protocol.

 In this work, we aim at contributing to the understanding of the 2-Choices dynamics by considering its behavior on a class of networks with core-periphery structure, a well-known topological assumption in social networks.
 In a nutshell, assume that a densely-connected subset of agents, the \emph{core}, holds a different opinion from the rest of the network, the \emph{periphery}.
 Then, depending on the strength of the cut between the core and the periphery, a phase-transition phenomenon occurs: Either the core's opinion rapidly spreads among the rest of the network, or a \emph{metastability} phase takes place, in which both opinions coexist in the network for superpolynomial time.
 The interest of our result is twofold.
-On the one hand, by looking at the 2-Choices dynamics as a simplistic model of competition among opinions in social networks, our theorem sheds light on the \emph{influence} of the core on the rest of the network, as a function of the core's connectivity towards the latter.
-On the other hand, to the best of our knowledge, we provide the first analytical result which shows a heterogeneous behavior of a simple dynamics as a function of structural parameters of the network.
+On the one hand, by looking at the 2-Choices dynamics as a simplistic model of competition among opinions in social networks, our theorem sheds light on the \emph{influence} of the core on the rest of the network, as a function of the core's connectivity toward the latter.
+On the other hand, we provide one of the first analytical results which shows a heterogeneous behavior of a simple dynamics as a function of structural parameters of the network.
 Finally, we validate our theoretical predictions with extensive experiments on real networks.